Submitted names are contributed by users of this website. The accuracy of these name definitions cannot be guaranteed.

 more]

-ALCÁNTARA f Spanish (Mexican, Rare)Given in honour of Peter of Alcántara, a Spanish Franciscan friar canonized in 1669.
-The name of the place Alcántara is itself from the Arabic word
+Alcántara f Spanish (Mexican, Rare)Given in honour of the 16th-century Spanish saint and mystic Peter of Alcántara (1499-1562).
+The place name Alcántara is itself from Arabic القنطرة

 alegría "joy, happiness", taken from the Spanish title of the Virgin Mary